abellizzi1/Pokemon-C/README.md

 # Pokemon-C
-A Pokemon game written in C and C++ that is played in the terminal.
+A Pokemon game written in C and C++ that is played in the linux terminal.

 ## How To Play
 **(1)** Download all files from this repository (including pokedex folder)